 Power

-These resources are useful in the discussion of a wide range of topics: teaching, learning, clinical supervision, leadership, bullying and abuse.
+These resources are useful in the discussion of situations where there is a power dynamic: teaching, learning, clinical supervision, leadership, bullying and abuse.

 What words would you choose to define the concept of power?